RainFlyWave/carIntegratedApp/README.md

 * Django
 * ReactJS
 * PostgreSQL
-* gonna see whats needed lol
+* gonna see whats needed

+You cannot use this code for anything that might be considered commercial use.